rancher/rancher-docs/versioned_docs/version-2.9/how-to-guides/new-user-guides/kubernetes-clusters-in-rancher-setup/set-up-clusters-from-hosted-kubernetes-providers/eks.md

 ## Minimum EKS Permissions

 These are the minimum set of permissions necessary to access the full functionality of Rancher's EKS driver.
-You'll need additional permissions for Rancher to provision the `Service Role` and `VPC` resources.
-If you create these resources **before** you create the cluster, they'll be available when you configure the cluster.
+These permissions allow Rancher to create the Service Role and Virtual Private Cloud (VPC) resources on the users' behalf, if necessary.

 :::note
 In EKS v1.23 and above, you must use the out-of-tree drivers for EBS-backed volumes.
 You need [specific permissions](#ebs-csi-driver-addon-permissions) to enable this add-on.